Vision for the Institute

 Water is very important because it supports fertility and growth, not only of plants but also of the process within people that moves them from dependency to maturity, a time when people can take responsibility for their lives and for those who are dependent upon them.
 Water awakens inherent fertility, buffers against excessive heat and dryness, and promotes acceptance of roles and duties to others since it helps people to form bonds with each other.

-These thumbnail sketches are not intended to be encyclopedic, but merely to give flavor to how my particular life experience can be captured into a vision shared by others.
+These thumbnail sketches are not intended to be encyclopedic, but merely to give flavor to how my particular life experience can be captured into a vision shared with others.

 Legacies: Ancient and Modern